 on this.
 In fact; we offer a free sadhana for Mahashivaratri.
 More instructions on our facebook group:

-– Celebrate: Especially the night of the 11 th from is dedicated to full on celebration.
+– Celebrate: Especially the night of the 28th of February is dedicated to full on celebration.
 Try this

 big party without any intoxicants other than the joy in your heart; you will love it.
 You can